icybears/my-react-dev-environment/npm-installs.md

 this is the minimal required install:

-`npm install --save react react-dom`
+`npm install --save react react-dom` (additionally `react-router-dom`)

 and

-`npm install --save-dev babel-core babel-loader babel-preset-env babel-preset-react css-loader style-loader html-webpack-plugin webpack webpack-dev-server`
+`npm install --save-dev babel-core babel-loader babel-preset-env babel-preset-react css-loader style-loader html-webpack-plugin webpack webpack-dev-server` and additionally `cross-env` if you are on windows. (the use of cross-env is explained in the package.json.md file)

 I also add to that list: `babel-plugin-transform-class-properties` which lets me use javascript property initializers. this one is optional though.